afsalthaj/safe-string-interpolation/README.md

 An insanely simple type driven approach to string interpolation, aiming at consistent, secure,  and only-human-readable logs and console outputs, and for safe string operations !

 Checkout the project [website](https://afsalthaj.github.io/safe-string-interpolation/) for all information.

-Trust me!
-It's insanely simple to set up and we enjoy the robustness of type safety.

-In near future, there will be integration with scalaz.Show / cats.Show.
-If you are in scalaz world, there is an alternative where you can use `z` interpolator that works with `Show` typeclass.
-You can get the same sort of functionality (that this library provides) by depending on scalaz-deriving-magnolia to get automatic show instances.
-If you need a zero dependency project that handles only one use-case, which is safe string interpolation, this library is for you.